 H2A First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad H2A Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 0 0 0 H2A Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n 0 0 0 H2A P) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 0 0 0 H2A q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p 0 0 0
+Less Than Full-time Undergrad H2A Number of students in line a who ha and who were awarded institutional is scholarship or grant aid (exclude tho awarded athletic awards and tuition) non-need-based se who were 2 0 H2A Average dollar amount of institutional scholarship and grant aid awarded to \$ 2,500 \$ 0 H2A p) Number of students in line a who we institutional non-need-based athletic 0 0 H2A q) Average dollar amount of institutional athletic scholarships and grants awalline p \$ 0 \$ 0